stevebauman/eloquent-table/README.md

                 'owned_by' => 'Owned By',
             ))
             ->means('owned_by', 'user')
-            ->modify('owned_by', function($user) {
+            ->modify('owned_by', function($user, $book) {
                 return $user->first_name . ' ' . $user->last_name;
             })
             ->render()
     }}

-Using modify, we can specify the column we want to modify, and the function will return the current relationship record.
+Using modify, we can specify the column we want to modify, and the function will return the current relationship record, as well as the current base record.